 DennisHinrichsen+%281%29.jpg

-Dennis Hinrichsen is the author of three chapbooks and seven previous full-length collections.
-His most recent work is is [q / lear], a chapbook from Green Linden Press, and Skin Music, winner of the 2014 Michael Waters Poetry Prize from Southern Indiana Review Press.
+Dennis Hinrichsen is the author of three chapbooks and nine full-length collections, including [q / lear], a chapbook from Green Linden Press, and Skin Music, winner of the 2014 Michael Waters Poetry Prize from Southern Indiana Review Press.
 His previous books include Rip-tooth (2010 Tampa Poetry Prize), Kurosawa’s Dog (2008 FIELD Poetry Prize), and Detail from The Garden of Earthly Delights (1999 Akron Poetry Prize).
 Other awards include the 2015 Rachel Wetzsteon Chapbook Prize from Map Literary for Electrocution, A Partial History as well as the 2016 Third Coast Poetry Prize and a 2014 Best of the Net Award.
-New work of his can be found in two anthologies from Michigan State University Press, Undocumented: Great Lakes Poets Laureate on Social Justice, and RESPECT: An Anthology of Poems on Detroit Music.
-From May 2017 - April 2019, he served as the first Poet Laureate of the Greater Lansing [MI] area.
+From May 2017 to April 2019, he served as the first Poet Laureate of the Greater Lansing [MI] area.